JoshuaKGoldberg/eslint-plugin-expect-type/README.md

 ## References

-You might consider using other popular type assertion libraries:
+You might consider using other popular libraries and tools that can run type assertions:

 - **[expect-type](https://github.com/mmkal/expect-type)**: Provides functions that return assorted generic type assertion methods, such as `expectTypeOf('abc').toMatchTypeOf<string>()`.
 - **[ts-expect](https://github.com/TypeStrong/ts-expect)**: Provides generic type assertion function, used like `expectType<string>('abc')()`.